Bearpark

 Bearpark is a village and civil parish in County Durham in England.
 It is situated two and a half miles west of Durham, and a short distance to the north of Ushaw Moor.

 The name may be a corruption of the French term Beau Repaire – meaning "beautiful retreat".
 Half a mile to the north of the present village lies the ruins of Beaurepaire Priory, built in 1258 by the Prior of Durham, Bertram de Middleton, as a retirement residence.
 The building was extended in the subsequent three centuries, becoming a retreat for the Durham monks in a similar way to the nearby Finchale Priory.
 The manor was largely destroyed by the Scots in 1640 and 1644 during the British Civil War.
 In 1872, Theodore Fry was involved in founding the Bearpark Coal and Coke Company, which established a coal mine in Bearpark until 1984, when the mine was closed.

 Bearpark Community Centre is at the hub of the local village, a red brick building originally built in 1921 as a miners' welfare hall.
 An old pit wheel stands in front of the building, a memorial to the village's mining history.

+Bearpark featured on the BBC radio and television series Uncanny, citing the case of a Victorian boy haunting a house in the village.

+Bearpark is the subject of a song by Durham-based band Prefab Sprout.